-Dr. Edward Pardee Bucke practiced in Kent County in the early 1900’s.
-Dr. Bucke had a medical practice in Kent Bridge.
+Dr. Edward Pardee Bucke practiced medicine in Kent County in the early 1900’s.
+His practice was located in Kent Bridge.
 Dr Bucke’s name appears on death records and birth records in Camden Twp, Howard Twp, Chatham Twp and in the Village of Thamesville.

 According to the 1911 census, Dr. Bucke resided at 207 Queens Ave., in London, Ontario.
 Dr. Bucke died in London on the 15th of February, 1913.
 He was buried at Mount Pleasant Cemetery in London.